 Man booked for murder weeks after victim was found shot to death in BR neighborhood

-BATON ROUGE - Police have arrested a man accused of murdering a someone who was found shot to death behind a home last month.
+BATON ROUGE - Police have arrested a man accused of murdering someone who was found shot to death behind a home last month.

 The Baton Rouge Police Department said Aaron Young, 42, was arrested Thursday in the killing, which was discovered Feb.
 25. At the time, police said James Evans, 48, was found dead behind a house on Progress Street.